My IAM Journey: From Advanced Rider to Mentor

 |

-My journey from IAM Advanced Rider to National Observer Mentor, helping others master their skills and ride with confidence and control
+My journey from IAM Advanced Rider to National Observer Mentor is closely connected to my experience.
+This experience happened at the Institute of Advanced Motorcyclists.
+I help others master their skills.
+They ride with confidence and control.

 Mastering the Ride: My Journey Through IAM Advanced Motorcycle Riding

 As a motorcyclist, I’ve always believed there’s no such thing as knowing it all.
 The road keeps us learning, keeps us sharp, and keeps us humble.
-That mindset is what led me to take on the IAM Advanced Rider Course — a decision that not only transformed the way I ride but also opened the door to a new chapter of my motorcycling journey.
+That mindset is what led me to take on the IAM Advanced Rider Course.
+This decision transformed the way I ride.
+It also opened the door to a new chapter of my motorcycling journey.
+This journey was particularly influenced by the institute where advanced motorcyclists train.

-Since then, I’ve gone on to pass the IAM Masters, the highest civilian riding qualification in the UK, and I’ve recently stepped into the role of National Observer Mentor, coaching other advanced riders as they train to become National Observers themselves.
+Since then, I’ve gone on to pass the IAM Masters.
+It is the highest civilian riding qualification in the UK.
+I’ve recently stepped into the role of National Observer Mentor.
+I coach other advanced riders as they train to become National Observers themselves.

-It’s been a journey of personal growth, passion, and giving back to the riding community that’s given me so much.
+It’s been a journey of personal growth, passion, and giving back to the riding community.
+This community has given me so much.
+It includes resources from the Institute of Advanced Motorcyclists.

 Why I Took the Leap

 Like many riders, I hit a point where I felt there was more to unlock in my riding.
 I wasn’t chasing speed or thrills — I was looking for precision, control, and a deeper understanding of the road.
-I’d heard of IAM RoadSmart and the reputation of the Advanced Rider Course, so I decided to give it a go.
+I had heard of IAM RoadSmart.
+They have a great reputation for the Advanced Rider Course.
+I decided to give it a go.
+I was especially inspired by a suggestion from motorcyclists at the advanced institute.

-From the very first observed ride, I realised this was something special.
-It wasn’t about nit-picking or overanalysing — it was about refining my approach, learning to see the road differently, and becoming smoother, more confident, and more aware in every riding scenario.
+From the very first observed ride, I realized this was something special.
+It wasn’t about nit-picking or overanalyzing.
+But about refining my approach and learning to see the road differently.
+It involved becoming smoother, more confident, and more aware in every riding scenario.

 From Rider to Observer to Mentor

 Completing the IAM Advanced Course was only the beginning.
 I found it so valuable that I wanted to share it — to help other riders experience that same shift.
-So I trained as a National Observer, guiding others through the process and watching them grow into safer, sharper riders.
+So I trained as a National Observer.
+I guided others through the process.
+I watched them grow into safer, sharper riders at places like the Institute of Advanced Motorcyclists.

 But the journey didn’t stop there.
-I challenged myself further by taking on the IAM Masters, which pushed my riding skills and roadcraft to the highest standard.
-Passing that was a real milestone — not just for the personal achievement, but for the level of understanding and discipline it demanded.
+I challenged myself further by taking on the IAM Masters.
+This pushed my riding skills to the highest standard.
+It also elevated my roadcraft.
+Passing that was a real milestone.
+It wasn’t just for the personal achievement.
+It demanded a high level of understanding and discipline.

-And now, as a National Observer Mentor, I’ve taken on a new role: coaching experienced advanced riders as they take the next step to become National Observers themselves.
-It’s incredibly rewarding to be part of that progression — shaping not just riders, but future coaches who will go on to raise the standard across the board.
+And now, as a National Observer Mentor, I’ve taken on a new role.
+I coach experienced advanced riders.
+They are taking the next step to become National Observers themselves.
+It’s incredibly rewarding to be part of that progression.
+I shape not just riders.
+I also guide future coaches who will raise the standard at places like the Institute for advanced motorcyclists.

 Why This Matters